SK-EID/smart-id-java-client/README.md

 // Store generated randomChallenge only backend side.
 Do not expose it to the client side.
 // Used for validating authentication sessions status OK response

-DeviceLinkSessionResponse authenticationSessionResponse = client
+DeviceLinkAuthenticationSessionRequestBuilder builder = smartIdClient
         .createDeviceLinkAuthentication()
         .withSemanticsIdentifier(semanticsIdentifier)
-        .withCertificateLevel(AuthenticationCertificateLevel.QUALIFIED) // Certificate level can either be "QUALIFIED" or "ADVANCED"
-        .withSignatureProtocol(SignatureProtocol.ACSP_V2)
-        .withSignatureAlgorithm(SignatureAlgorithm.RSASSA_PSS)
-        .withHashAlgorithm(HashAlgorithm.SHA_512)
         .withRpChallenge(rpChallenge)
         .withInteractions(Collections.singletonList(
                 DeviceLinkInteraction.displayTextAndPIN("Log in?")
-        ))
-        .initAuthenticationSession();

-String sessionId = authenticationSessionResponse.getSessionID();
+        ));

+// Init authentication session DeviceLinkSessionResponse authenticationSessionResponse = builder.initAuthenticationSession();

-// SessionID is used to query sessions status later
+// Get authentication session request used for starting the authentication session and use it later to validate sessions status response
+AuthenticationSessionRequest authenticationSessionRequest = builder.getAuthenticationSessionRequest();

+// Use sessionID to start polling for session status String sessionId = authenticationSessionResponse.getSessionID();

-String sessionToken = authenticationSessionResponse.getSessionToken();
+// Following values are used for generating device link or QR-code String sessionToken = authenticationSessionResponse.getSessionToken();
 // Store sessionSecret only on backend side.
 Do not expose it to the client side.
 String sessionSecret = authenticationSessionResponse.getSessionSecret();
-String deviceLinkBase = authenticationSessionResponse.getDeviceLinkBase();
+URI deviceLinkBase = authenticationSessionResponse.getDeviceLinkBase();
-Instant responseReceivedAt = authenticationSessionResponse.getReceivedAt();
+// Will be used to calculate elapsed time being used in QR-code Instant responseReceivedAt = authenticationSessionResponse.getReceivedAt();

+// Next steps:
-// Generate QR-code or device link to be displayed to the user using sessionToken and sessionSecret provided in the authenticationResponse
+// - Generate QR-code or device link to be displayed to the user using sessionToken, sessionSecret and receivedAt provided in the authenticationResponse
-// Start querying sessions status
+// - Start querying sessions status
 ```
 Jump to [Generate QR-code and device link](#generating-qr-code-or-device-link) to see how to generate QR-code or device link from the response.
 Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.